 Natural Feeding Approaches

 - Place food and water bowls in separate locations.
 Wild cats seek food at water in different places at different times.
-Finding water away from a food source encourages cats to drink more, which reduces the risk of health problems, particularly for cats consuming an all-dry diet
+Finding water away from a food source encourages cats to drink more, which reduces the risk of health problems, particularly for cats consuming an all-dry diet.

 - Invest in a pet water fountain.
 Many cats prefer drinking from a fountain to still water, as it resembles natural running water.

 - Cats need to eat a little grass from time to time to obtain folic acid and get rid of hairballs.
-Grow some cat grass (oat grass) indoors to provide some natural vegetation.
+Grow cat grass (oat grass) indoors to provide some natural vegetation.

 In addition to love, affection, and companionship, feline psychological requirements include privacy and control of resources.
 To keep cats happy and avoid conflicts: